Harvard Club of Toronto Executive Board

 Ann Elisabeth Stuart Samson - Immediate Past President, HAA

 Ann Elisabeth Stuart Samson has built organizations and platforms from the ground up.
 Her current project is a university-based think tank focused on Canada's future.
 She began her career working in women’s rights and with CBC television, and launched and ran BabyCenter Canada, a top pregnancy and parenting digital platform for 12 years.
 A recognized science and health journalist, she edited two best-selling parenting books and appeared on radio and TV across Canada.
 She studied History and Science at Harvard College and earned a master’s from University of Cambridge (UK) in the History and Philosophy of Science.
 She has three teenagers, is a volunteer rowing coach, and an avid open water swimmer.
-She serves on the Harvard Alumni Association Board of Directors, is past President of the Harvard Club of Toronto, has been interviewing applicants for twenty years, and is currently producing a podcast on her Harvard cIass: Personal Veritas.
+She served on the Harvard Alumni Association Board of Directors, is past President of the HCT, has interviewed applicants for 20 years, and is producing a podcast on her Harvard cIass: Personal Veritas.

 Rick is a fluently bilingual, senior general management executive with experience in the Canadian and US public, non-profit, and private sectors.
 Rick has a background in Board governance and risk management, organizational branding and positioning, retail, and consulting, having led organizations such as Peoples Jewelers, Walmart FJ (USA), RONA, Wellesley Institute, and Diabetes Canada.
 Rick is an Adjunct Professor at the University of Toronto, a past Fellow of Social Innovation Generation Canada @ MaRS and “Canadian CEOs in the Community”, an initiative of the Prince’s Trust (UK) and Prince’s Charities Canada.
 Rick provides pro-bono consulting to charities and non-profit organizations to create a more equitable society.
 Rick’s board experience includes Imperial Manufacturing Group, Regis College, Centennial College, Canadian Campaign for Wool, and The Harvard Club of Toronto.
 He has a B.Comm (Carleton University), an MBA (Rotman School - UofT) and a Certificate in Non-Profit Management from Harvard’s Kennedy and Business Schools.